Approximate joint measurement of qubit observables through an Arthur-Kelly type model: Approximate joint measurement in arbitrary directions

 \section{Approximate joint measurement in arbitrary directions}

-Let $I_i$ (i=1,2) denote the operation of reflection in the detector space about $q_i$-axis.
-Consider a Hamiltonian of the enire system (i.e two detectors plus the qubit) which satisfies $[I_1 \otimes \sigma_x, H]=0$ and an initial joint state $\psi$ of the two detectors jointly, that satisfies $I_1|\psi \rangle= |\psi \rangle$ .
-Then eqn. (\ref{povmsym}) yields,
+Let $I_i$ (i=1,2) denote the operation of reflection in the detector space about $q_i$-axis (where $q_1=x$ and $q_2=y$).
+Consider a Hamiltonian of the entire system (i.e, two detectors plus the qubit) which satisfies $[I_1 \otimes \sigma_x, H]=0$ and an initial joint state $\psi$ of the two detectors jointly, that satisfies $I_1|\psi \rangle= |\psi \rangle$ .
+Then eqn. (\ref{povmsym}) yields, (with $E$ denoting the POVM element for a particular probability)

 with constant $\alpha'$ and $\beta'$.